Axion-fermion Coupling and Dyon Charge as Physical Signatures of a Space-time Inner Symmetry: Introduction

 Historically, Infeld and van der Waerden considered the Weyl's work \cite {weyl} to implement Dirac's theory in General Relativity.
 Weyl studied the relationship between the tetrad formalism for curved space-time and the parameter of the Dirac $4$-spinor phase transformation to conclude that if the tetrad varies, the parameter varies as well \cite{afriat,weyl}.
 Originally, the theory provided a geometrical origin of the electromagnetic potential, since it would lead to an imaginary part of the spinor connection trace that would satisfy the Weyl's principle of gauge invariance.
 Unfortunately, there was no consolidation of this idea and it should not be understood on its original form \cite{honorinf}.
 In this interpretation, as the scale/phase couples with each type of fermion, the formalism would imply a relation between electric charge and spin.
 However, the neutron disabled this idea, because it has spin but no electric charge.
 Furthermore, the interpretation of the imaginary part of the spinor connection trace impaired some investigations over Maxwell's theory in the $\gamma $-formalism.
 Nowadays, the physical significance of the phase is free to be reinterpreted on a modern perspective.

 In \cite{amkafs}, it considered the potential as an external physical entity such that it establised the identification $\Theta $ $\sim $ $\alpha $.
-Since the axion has been identified with the Infeld-van der Waerden phase in \cite{amkafs} by using electromagnetic fields, we will take other ways that lead to such identification.
+However, the identification solely was based on the Maxwell's theory.
+Therefore, in the present study, we will take other ways that lead to such identification.
+Wanting to repeat a similar result with the derived in \cite {amkafs}, in here, we will investigate Dirac's theory in the $\gamma $ -formalism.
 The axion-fermion coupling is given by the following Lagrangian term \cite{raffelt}

 with $\Psi $ being the Dirac $4$-spinor, $\Psi ^{\dagger }\gamma ^{0}$ its adjoint spinor and $\gamma ^{\mu }$ the Dirac matrices.
-Wanting to repeat a similar result with the derived in \cite{amkafs}, we will investigate Dirac's theory in the $\gamma $-formalism as well as study the phase behavior under Peccei-Quinn transformations.
+Exclusively in this paper, we start showing a similar identification through of the couplings of the form (\ref{afc}) between some fermions and the space-time phase within the scope of Dirac's theory in $\gamma $-formalism.
+Posteriorly, we consider the Peccei-Quinn transformations $\Psi \mapsto $ $e^{i\zeta \gamma _{5}}\Psi $ where the axion behaves as $\alpha \mapsto $ $\alpha -2\zeta $ when such transformations are taken into account.
+Keeping this in mind, we use the $2$ -component chiral fermions to implement the Peccei-Quinn group in the Infeld-van der Waerden $\gamma $-formalism and so to show that the space-time phase also transforms as an axion pseudoparticle.
+Besides these identifications, we also consider the fermion-photon system and demonstrate that the magnetic monopole source of \cite{amkafs} carries a dyon charge in Minkowski space-time as also, on a specific case, it has a Witten effect form where the space-time phase assumes the axion role.

 We will also use $\hbar =c=1$ as the metric signature $(+---)$.
 Round/square brackets will indicate the index symmetry/antisymmetry.
 The paper's organization will be as it follows.
 In the section $2$, we will review the axion-electrodynamics provided by the $\gamma $-formalism.
 In the section $3$ , we must obtain the axion-fermion couplings from $\gamma $-formalism and establish the Weyl-Peccei Quinn transformations to identify the phase with the axion again.
 In the section $4$, we will use the Maxwell-Dirac system to explicitly obtain a magnetic monopole $2$-spinor form and derive its effective magnetic charge.
 In addition, we will show that such charge has a dyon structure and that it assumes a quantized Witten form when requiring a chiral invariance.